purbaditya/YOLOv7DroneDetection/README.md

 Docker / Docker Desktop

+Python

 WSL (on Windows) with a distribution (Debian)

-Python

 Gstreamer

 OpenCV with Gstreamer

 # Dataset
-The data and weights can be found here
+The data, weights, and videos can be found here

 https://mega.nz/folder/muxnXIYA#sjh5rwqi4Oz3tUfqTR7Ljw